 Each sighting we receive is verified by a member of our team before being included in the Scottish Squirrel Database and added to our online sightings map.
-We anticipate that the data collected during the Great Scottish Squirrel Survey will be verified, collated and published by December 2021.
+We anticipate that the data collected during the Great Scottish Squirrel Survey will be verified, collated and published by December 2023.

 There are a number of ways your organisation or community group could get involved in the Great Scottish Squirrel Survey.
-For example, by helping us promote the campaign or by co-hosting a Covid-safe in-person\ or virtual Great Scottish Squirrel Survey event with us.
+For example, by helping us promote the campaign or by by hosting or co-hosting an in-person or virtual Great Scottish Squirrel Survey event with us.